LeandraChristine/voidnet_viator/README.md

 ## BOM

-Other than the 3d printed parts the following was used:
+Other than the 3d printed parts (all FDM parts printed in black PETG, all Resin printed in Elegoo ABS-like clear-red) the following was used:

 ### Base
 - Raspberry Pi 4 (+SD card)